 Roots in Healing, Relaxation

 Instead of manipulating the muscle and connective tissue using a vertical technique like in a traditional massage, hot stone massage releases muscle and body tension in a horizontal approach that results in an increase in the body’s blood flow.
-Increasing blood flow is always a good thing because blood flow brings oxygen and fresh nutrients to the muscle tissue.
+Increasing blood flow is always a good thing, says Poletti, because blood flow brings oxygen and fresh nutrients to the muscle tissue.
 Whether you have tight muscles or are under extra stress, hot stone massage can be a warm and relaxing way to relieve muscle tension and mental fatigue.

 A Rewarding Experience